Robust Estimation and Inference in Panels with Interactive Fixed Effects: Construction of robust estimates and confidence intervals

 \subsection{Practical implementation}

 The definition of $A^*_\biasweight$ is a convex optimization problem that can easily be solved numerically for any given input $X$, $Z$, $\biasweight$.
 Using results from \citet{armstrong_bias-aware_2020}, it follows that $A^*_\biasweight$ can also be computed using the residuals of a nuclear norm regularized regression of $X$ on $Z_1,\ldots,Z_K$ and a matrix of individual effects.
-In the case with no additional covariates $Z$, this nuclear norm regularized regression simplifies further: it can be solved by computing the singular value decomposition of $X$, and then performing soft thresholding on the singular values.
+When there are no additional covariates~$Z$, this nuclear norm regularized regression simplifies further: it can be solved by computing the singular value decomposition of $X$, and then performing soft thresholding on the singular values.
 The resulting weights $A^*_\biasweight$ obtained from the residuals of this regression replace the largest singular values of $X$ with a constant.
 We provide details in Appendix~\ref{computational_details_appendix}.

 In addition to giving alternative methods for computing the weights $A^*_\biasweight$, these results provide some intuition for these weights.
 The residuals from this nuclear norm regularized regression of $X$ on $Z_1,\ldots, Z_K$ and the individual effects ``partial out'' potential correlation of $X$ with the estimation error $\widetilde\Gamma$, similar to the estimator of \citet{robinson_root-n-consistent_1988} in the partially linear model.
-In the case with no additional covariates $Z$, this amounts to removing the largest singular values of $X$ and replacing them with a constant.
+When there are no additional covariates $Z$, this amounts to removing the largest singular values of $X$ and replacing them with a constant.

 To summarize, we can compute an estimator $\hat\beta_{A}$ using Definition \ref{DefAugLinEst} using any matrix of weights $A$.
 We can also compute a CI $\left\{ \hat\beta_A \pm \left[ \maxbias_{\hat C}(\hat\beta_A) + z_{1-\alpha/2} \widehat{\se} \right] \right\}$ as in (\ref{general_A_CI_eq}), once we have a standard error $\widehat{\se}$ and an upper bound $\hat C$ for the nuclear norm of the error in the initial estimate of $\Gamma$.
 Definition \ref{DefOptimalWeights} gives us a heuristic for computing a reasonable choice of the matrix $A$, once we have an initial choice of $\biasweight$ for the ratio $\hat C/\sigma$ of the nuclear norm bound to variance of $U_{it}$.